 23. Engage

 You can’t strengthen relationships with people you don’t spend time with and invest in.
 Consistently interact with people you want to get closer to.
-This can be done over the phone, via Zoom, by text, email, and old-school letter writing.
+This can be done over the phone, via Zoom, by text, email, through letters, and other forms of technology.

 24. Grow Yourself

-People gravitate toward confident and passionate people.
-Taking time to develop your skills, hobbies, and passions will draw healthy people your way.
-Don’t fall into the trap of feeling compelled to sacrifice a significant personal pursuit to help someone else grow.
+Healthy people gravitate toward growth-oriented people.
+Taking time to develop your skills, hobbies, and passions will draw good people your way.

 25. Talk with an Expert

 A professional can help you find insist into your relationship blind sports.
-Find a mentor or licensed mental health professional you trust to provide insight into obstacles that might be sabotaging your relationships.
+Find a mentor or coach to provide insight into obstacles that might be sabotaging your relationships.

 Take Action